 There are no available registration dates at this time.

 The process starts in the darkroom by pouring photosensitive chemicals on a prepared glass plate, this plate is then inserted into the back of the camera body where the film normally goes.
 The camera is then taken out of the darkroom and students have approximately 10 minutes to make their picture before needing to develop.
 Students work with both glass plates and aluminum.
 The latter produces positives.
+Jill will also show how to use a transparency to create a wet plate contact image (this can be done from a digital file, and thus avoids the fieldwork of the typical wet plate collodion process).

 The workshop will cover the entire process from cutting and preparing glass & aluminum, mixing and handling chemicals, safety procedures, making portable darkrooms, assessment of exposure time, evaluation of results, and all that goes into mastering wet plate collodion.